KnEl1a/PSQL-Salon-Appointment-Scheduler/README.md

 * `Service_Time`: Desired time for the appointment.
 * `Customer_id`: Customer ID in the database.
 * `Appaint_inclusion`: Result of the insertion of the appointment in the database.

-**Note:**

-* This script uses the `PSQL` variable to connect to the database.
-Be sure to replace it with the information of your own database.